 What are Some Common Medical Malpractice Cases Our Lawyers Handle?

 Many thousands of Americans die each year as the result of medical errors.
 According to a comprehensive, highly regarded hospital survey conducted by Harvard University, more than one million people suffer injuries each year as a result of medical mistakes.

 Medical errors can be caused by treating doctors, surgeons, nurses, pharmacists, and other healthcare professionals.
-Individual practitioners, hospitals, and even nursing homes or long-term care facilities can be held liable for medical malpractice.
+Individual practitioners, hospitals, and even nursing homes or long-term care facilities can be held liable for medical malpractice (also referred to as "med mal").
 Common types of medical malpractice include:

 - Birth injuries

 - Missed or delayed diagnoses, including cancer diagnoses

 - Hospital infections

 - Medication errors